Codecademy/docs/content/swift/concepts/collections.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

 **Collections** are data structures that store multiple values of the same, or different types.
+Swift provides three main collection types: arrays, sets, and dictionaries.

 Collections are can be value types or reference types, depending on the implementation.